 The River Tay, being the largest river in Britain, is internationally famous for its Atlantic salmon fishing and attracts fisherman from the world over.
 It runs through very varied and picturesque country equalled by the gently rolling farmland adjacent to the beats on Scone Estate.
-The Estate offers over six miles of the lower River Tay fishings between Luncarty and Perthshire, with some forty named pools.
+The Estate offers over six miles of the lower River Tay fishings between Luncarty and Perth, with some forty named pools.

 On most rivers in Scotland, if two different owners own the opposite banks of the River, the anglers on each beat will therefore fish opposite each other, but a different custom has since arisen on the lower and middle Tay.

 Since a boat needs the whole of the width of the river to operate properly, owners have made agreements with each other to share the water in such a way as allows anglers access to both banks.
 This explains why the beats are split in to two.